andrew/ultimate-awesome/README.md

 - [awesome-switch](https://github.com/perillamint/awesome-switch) - A curated list of awesome things related to Nintendo Switch hacking.
 - [awesome-blogs](https://github.com/shubh-agrawal/awesome-blogs) - Awesome blogs related to robotics, computer-vision, machine learning and much more.
 - [awesome-london](https://github.com/tolgaergin/awesome-london) - A curated list of links for UK based contractors.
+- [awesome-video-editing](https://github.com/wentianli/awesome-video-editing) - A paper list on video editing (in a cinematographic sense) and its related computer vision tasks.
 - [awesome-software-architecture](https://github.com/yasir2000/awesome-software-architecture) - A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.
 - [awesome-pdf](https://github.com/abhi18av/awesome-pdf) - List of tools for dealing with the wonderful PDF format.
 - [Awesome-Rust-Checker](https://github.com/BurtonQin/Awesome-Rust-Checker) - A curated list of awesome Rust checkers.